SpaceUp-Cloud/SpaceUp-UI/README.md

 # SpaceUp-UI

-Modern UI with Flutter for Web and Android
+Modern UI with Flutter for Web, Android, Windows and Linux.